Prof Martin Milton, Psychologist specialising in Psychotherapy.

 Psychological difficulties take a number of forms.
 Stress, anxiety and depression are just some of them.

 These are not just problems that you read about in the papers, or something that affects ‘other people’.
-They affect ordinary people too and are an unwelcome feature of busy modern life.
+They affect ordinary people too and are an unwelcome feature of busy modern life and unexpected medical and social upheavals.
 These conditions can be extremely debilitating and affect the way we function in our daily lives.

 One of the first steps to getting help is to recognise when there is a problem.
 Insomnia, changes in mood, feeling low or fearful and thinking very critical things about yourself can all be signs of stress, anxiety or depression.
 People often ask themselves “why me?” or “why now?”
 These difficulties can take us by surprise and they sometimes arise when objectively "everything should be going right